jmtsuji/Ca-Chlorohelix-allophototropha-RCI/metagenome_analysis/README.md

 ```

 #### Run ATLAS
+Notes:
-Note: make sure you modify the config.yaml file in the `atlas_Chx_allophototropha` folder so that `database_dir` is a real directory on your machine.
+- make sure you modify the config.yaml file in the `atlas_L227_5C` folder so that `database_dir` is a real directory on your machine.
+- you might have to modify the filepaths for the samples in the `samples.tsv` file so that they are correct on your system.

 ```bash
 # Activate the environment by running:
 # conda activate atlas_2.2.0